myogaswara/enso-iod-index-2021/README.md

-# Visualizing 2021 ENSO and IOD using python
+# Visualizing 2021 ENSO and IOD Using Python
 Creating a visualization of 2021 El Nino Southern Oscillation and Indian Ocean Dipole activities.

 ## Data